• Skip to primary navigation

 Making mango kulfi in an ice cream maker is a breeze.
 Add sugar and a pinch of salt to evaporated milk and blend it well using a hand blender or Vitamix until the sugar is dissolved.

 Mix the evaporated milk and mango pulp and, blend it well using a blender.
 Gently mix in the heavy cream using a spatula or a spoon.
 The mango kulfi mixture is now ready.
-It is best to chill the mixture for 2 hours before churning in the ice cream maker.
+It is best to chill the mixture for 2 hours before churning it in the ice cream maker.

 If you are looking for an ice cream maker then you may find more details in my blog on which ice cream maker to buy and check out this collection of ice cream maker recipes.
 I have made this ice cream in the Cuisinart compressor ice cream maker.